A Confidential Valuation, Without the Pitch

 Valuation & Strategy

-A confidential written valuation with comp-supported pricing.
-We discuss listing strategy, marketing channels, and any pre-sale improvements that materially move price.
+A confidential written valuation with comp-supported pricing, listing strategy, and any pre-sale improvements that materially move price.

 Week 2